 • iPad Screen is Frozen • iPad Wifi is not Working • iPad Won’t Connect to iTunes • iPad Will Not Charge • iPad Will Not Power On

 One of the most common problem with the iPad is when the device freezes up.
-This can be cause by a conflict of apps running, or leaving corrupted memory behind.
+This can be caused by a conflict of apps running or leaving corrupted memory behind.
 The first thing to try is to power the iPad off and on again.
 If this doesn't work, try to reset your iPad by holding the home key and the sleep/wake button at the same time.
 If it's still frozen, you can connect your iPad to your computer and use iTunes to restore the OS.
-Remember, you should always back up your data before restoring in iTunes.
+Remember, you should always back up your data [https://www.gazelle.com/how-to/ipad/ipad-backup] before restoring in iTunes.

 In some case you may find that your iPad is not getting the juice it needs to fully recharge.
 The most common issue is many USB ports on older computers do not supply enough power to the iPad.
 Try rebooting the iPad if possible and plugging the iPad into a wall socket with the original power cable and adapter.
-If the problem still persists try getting a replacement cable and adapter, as your unit may be faulty or damaged.
+If the problem persists, try getting a replacement cable and adapter, as your unit may be faulty or damaged.
 If it does still not charge after purchasing a new power adapter you will need to contact Apple as the iPad may have an electrical hardware issue.